 A: APPS is enforced by the United States Coast Guard, who prescribes regulations to carry out the provisions of this Act and utilizes other Federal departments and agencies when necessary.

 A: Yes.
 Under multiple whistleblower laws, including APPS, eligibility and rewards do not depend on U.S. citizenship.

-Those who are brave enough to draw attention to violations of APPS or MARPOL – whether a U.S. citizen or a foreign national – can be compensated with up to 50% of the monetary penalties that the U.S. government receives from the guilty parties.
+A: Yes.
+Those who report violations of APPS or MARPOL can be compensated with up to 50% of the monetary penalties that the U.S. government receives from the guilty parties.
 The average reward granted to whistleblowers as a result of successful APPS prosecutions was 28.8% of the total amount of funds collected by the government.
-The U.S. government has awarded 205 whistleblowers a sum of approximately $33 million in the most recent 100 prosecutions under APPS.
+From 1993 to 2017, the U.S. government awarded 205 whistleblowers a sum of approximately $33 million in 100 prosecutions under APPS.

 A: APPS has been incredibly effective since it was signed into law, and due to the success of its whistleblower provisions, the U.S. is the number one enforcer of MARPOL.
 The U.S. government obtained over $270 million in sanctions from polluters under APPS.
 In a 2018 analysis of 100 recent APPS prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases from 1993 to 2017.